mhartl/rails_tutorial_sublime_text/README.md

 # Rails Tutorial Sublime Text setup

 These are the steps needed to set up [Sublime Text 2](http://www.sublimetext.com/) as in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org).
 Instructions are for OS X; Linux and Windows users should make substitutions as necessary.
+(This may require web searches.
+Please let me know if you find something that you think should be included here.)

+## Set up a command-line command

+On OS X, you can set up a command-line command by following the [Sublime Text&nbsp;2 instructions for the OS X command line](http://www.sublimetext.com/docs/2/osx_command_line.html):

+    $ ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/subl

+This assumes that `~/bin` is in your path.

+For other platforms, either double-click the application icon or search around to learn how to set a command-line command.
+(Please email me if you figure it out for either Windows or Linux and I'll post the results here.)

 ## Basic configuration